 NOTE: This is a repeat of a former posting, but relevant now, if you have just received failing results.
 Therefore I have posted it again.
 Good luck to all of you who are either repeating the bar exam this July or taking the bar exam for the first time this July.
 Time is on your side, especially if you utilize it.
-Here is my earlier post about “What to do if I failed the bar exam” – Also, please consider attending one of our free upcoming workshops: NEXT FREE “How to Pass the California Bar Exam Workshop” will be held on May 23, at 7 pm in the city of Orange, California.
+Here is my earlier post about “What to do if I failed the bar exam” – Also, please consider attending one of our free upcoming workshops: OUR NEXT FREE “How to Pass the California Bar Exam Workshop” will be held on May 22, at 7 pm in the city of Torrance, California, to register for this free workshop, click here.
+And, for tips on how to create a study plan, click here.

 What should I do if I just failed the bar exam?